vishnevskiy/gen_rpc/README.md

 - The `gen_rpc server` server will ask the `acceptor` supervisor to launch a new `acceptor` process and hands it off the new socket connection.

-- The `acceptor` takes over the new socket and authenticates the `client` with the current Erlang cookie.
+- The `acceptor` takes over the new socket and authenticates the `client` with the current Erlang cookie and any extra protocol-level authentication supported by the selected driver.

 - The `client` finally encodes the request (`call`, `cast` etc.) along with some metadata (the caller's PID and a reference) and sends it over the TCP channel.
 In case of an `async call`, the `client` also launches a process that will be responsible for handing the server's reply to the requester.